 They can be stouter athletes, so be sure you have the skills to handle a larger horse — especially over fences, if you choose to jump.

 If you’re looking for a willing-yet-scopey mount, consider the Irish Sport Horse.

 Q: Are Rocky Mountain Horses calm?

-This breed is known for it’s good natured personality and love for their humans.
-Bred fans praise the horses’ lack of spookiness, especially while trail riding, and trust in their riders.
+This breed is known for its good-natured personality and love for its humans.
+Breed fans praise the horse’s lack of spookiness, especially while trail riding, and trust in their riders.

 If you’re looking for an even-tempered trail companion with comfortable gaits, a Rocky Mountain Horse may be for you.